shahzeen031/Airplane_seang_algorithm/README.md

 Therefore, the overall time complexity of the code is O(maxrow * maxcol), where maxrow and maxcol are the maximum number of rows and columns in the airplane, respectively.

+## Space complexity

+1. The aeroplaneseats function creates a 2D array array to store the seat types and seat numbers, so the space complexity of this function is O(maxrow * maxcol).
+The seats_position function creates three arrays to store the positions of the center, window, and aisle seats, so the space complexity of this function is O(maxrow * maxcol).

+2. The aeroplaneseats function creates another array seating_arrangemant to store all the seat positions, so the space complexity of this function is O(maxrow * maxcol).

+3. The space complexity of the remaining functions is negligible.

+Therefore, the overall space complexity of the provided code is O(maxrow * maxcol).